Vanguard vs. Schwab: Which Is Better?

 Pricing and Fees

-One of the main pros of Vanguard and Schwab is low fees.
-In fact, they are both considered to be affordable in terms of fixed costs, and Vanguard’s prices are lower than Schwab’s across the board.
+Both of these services are considered to be affordable in terms of fixed costs, but Vanguard’s prices are lower than Schwab’s across the board.
 For example, its mutual fund expense ratios average 0.10%, while Schwab’s go around 0.30%.

 When it comes to trading fees, Vanguard is once again the clear winner.
 It has $0 commission trades for online ETFs, stocks, and options, but there’s a $1 per-contract fee involved in options trading.